 Many robo-advisors have tried to bridge the gap between digital and human investment advice by incorporating real-time behavioral nudges via text or email to encourage their users to stick with their investment plans and continue taking the steps needed to meet their goals.
 But if you tend to panic or need a lot of reassurance—or want to make sure you understand the rationale behind how your finances are set up—a human advisor might be a better choice.

 Do you prefer to talk through financial decisions with an actual human being?

 Robo-advisors were originally envisioned as a technology-only alternative to traditional financial advisors.
 The advent of online trading platforms and advanced computing power in the early 1990s paved the way for computer-based discretionary asset management.
 In addition, younger generations who grew up with social media and the internet at their fingertips may actually prefer not to meet with anyone in person.
 To meet the preferences of young, tech-savvy investors, providers such as Wealthfront have tailored their offerings to maximize tech capabilities and minimize human interaction.

-Although fully automated robo-advisors can serve more clients at a lower cost, six of the 20 robo-advisors we surveyed offer at least some access to financial advisors.
+Although fully automated robo-advisors can serve more clients at a lower cost, eight of the 20 robo-advisors we surveyed offer at least some access to financial advisors.
 Most, however, only provide access with their pricier premium services.
 There is a tension between keeping a service as cheap as possible and increasing its range of services by letting investors talk to human beings.